mgoulao/P3D-Ray-Tracer/Our_Ray/P3D_Scenes/README.md

 endcaps, but none of the test scenes currently make use of this definition.
 --------
-Sphere.
+*Sphere*
 A sphere is defined by a radius and center position:
- "s" center.x center.y center.z radius
+ `s center.x center.y center.z radius`
 Format:
- s %g %g %g %g If the radius is negative, then only the sphere's inside is visible (objects are normally considered one sided, with the outside visible).
+ `s %g %g %g %g`
+If the radius is negative, then only the sphere's inside is visible (objects are normally considered one sided, with the outside visible).
  Currently none of the test scenes make use of negative radii.
 --------
 Plane.
 A plane is defined by the coordinates of three points:
- "pl" p1.x p1.y p1.z p2.x p2.y p2.z p3.x p3.y p3.z
+ `pl p1.x p1.y p1.z p2.x p2.y p2.z p3.x p3.y p3.z`
 Format:
- pl %g %g %g %g %g %g %g %g %g
+ `pl %g %g %g %g %g %g %g %g %g`
  The three points coplanar.
 --------
-Polygon.
+*Polygon*
 A polygon is defined by a set of vertices.
 With these databases, a polygon is defined to have all points coplanar.
 A polygon has only